alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 N.B: I will publish the certificates in my LinkedIn Portfolio: www.linkedin.com/in/mohamed-el-belghiti-alaoui-568600326

 ## Week 2 – 2025-08-19
-1. Studied the course of Understanding Research Methods.The reason is learning how to build my research proposal, because I won't stick to the  PhD next year program if it's not aligned with my goals.
+1. Studied the course of Understanding Research Methods.The reason is learning how to build my research proposal, because I might not stick to the PhD next year program if it's not aligned with my goals.
 2. Worked on setting up N8N for automating my social media.

 N.B.: I'm still working on the automations